jrg94/JuxtaMIDI/README.md

-# Using Data Visualization to Pinpoint Mistakes in MIDI Practice Recordings
+# JuxtaMIDI - Pinpointing Mistakes in MIDI Practice Recordings

-Welcome to the homepage of our Data Visualization term project.
+Welcome to the homepage of our Data Visualization (CSE5544) term project: JuxtaMIDI -- a tool to compare and contrast MIDI recordings.

 ## Project Links